vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    attached to a common network.
 The default value is 40 seconds.
 The interval range is 1 to 65535.

+.. cfgcmd:: set protocols ospf interface <interface> hello-multiplier <number>

+   The hello-multiplier specifies how many Hellos to send per second, from 1 (every second) to 10 (every 100ms).
+Thus one can have 1s convergence time for OSPF.
+If this form is specified, then the hello-interval advertised in Hello packets is set to 0 and the hello-interval on received Hello packets is not checked, thus the hello-multiplier need NOT be the same across multiple routers on a common link.

 .. cfgcmd:: set protocols ospf interface <interface> hello-interval <number>

    Set number of seconds for Hello Interval timer value.
 Setting this value,